Statistical Agnostic Regression: a machine learning method to validate regression models: Introduction

-In pattern recognition using machine learning (ML), the regression algorithm is formulated by incorporating a regularizer $||\upbeta||^2$ into the minimization of the risk functional.
+The link between OLS and machine learning (ML) regression methods lies in the fundamental principles of linear regression, which are shared by both traditional statistical approaches and more advanced ML techniques.
+ML regression methods, such as Ridge regression \cite{Hilt1977}, Lasso regression \cite{Tibshirani1996}, or Support Vector Machines (SVM) \cite{Burges98}, are formulated incorporating a regularizer $||\upbeta||^2$ into the minimization of the risk functional.
 In this context, the objective is to find a linear function $f(\hat{\mathbf{x}})=\upbeta^T\hat{\mathbf{x}}$ that minimizes the expected loss or actual risk $\mathcal{R}(f)=E[\mathcal{L}(f,\mathbf{x},y)]$, considering two terms.
 One term is akin to the OLS approximation and is referred to as the empirical risk, while the other is associated with model complexity.
 This insight is fundamental to the statistical learning theory (SLT), which serves as a strong foundation for all current artificial intelligence (AI) approaches \cite{Grohs22}.